Professor Jouni Paavola

 Before joining SRI in 2006, I was Senior Research Associate in the Centre for Social and Economic Research on the Global Environment (CSERGE) at the University of East Anglia and Research Fellow in the Oxford Centre for the Environment, Ethics and Society (OCEES) at Mansfield College.
 I completed an interdisciplinary Ph.D. in Resource Development (Environmental and Development Studies) in 2000 at Michigan State University in the United States.
 Earlier I was Senior Researcher at Tampere University of Technology in Finland.

-- Director of Research of the School of Earth & Environment
+- Director of Research and Innovation of the School of Earth & Environment

 - Co-Director of the ESRC Centre for Climate Change Economics and Policy (CCCEP)